aaronp/confidential-ledger/docs/roadmap.md

-# Roadmap — Application Tier / DSD Layer

-Goal: We want to model digital assets and digital security depositories in an intuitive, user-friendly way built on top of a 'Kerits' (KERI) implementation which can be used as "your personal blockchain" using KEL for essentially 'proof of authority'.

-This is how we are going to achieve our [vision](./vision.md)

----
 # Ferits Roadmap

 > **Goal:** Deliver the application tier for digital assets, commitments, and governance — powered by verifiable trust (Kerits) and secure connectivity (Merits), but architected as an independent, composable system.